 The gain or loss from the sale of stocks or bonds has a source where you are a resident at the time of the sale.
-If buying and selling stocks and bonds is your trade or business, see "Business Income (or Loss)" on page 7 for more information.
+If buying and selling stocks and bonds is your trade or business, see "Business Income (or Loss)" under Section I, Income Taxable by California for more information.